Hiking the Crouching Lion Trail on Oʻahu, Hawaiʻi

 That being said, don’t let the moderately short 5.3-mile distance influence your perception about how hard the trail is, as Puʻu Manamana is not a beginner hike.

-If you would like to learn more about the full Puʻu Manamana-Kahekili Ridge Loop, I encourage you to read about the full trail using the link below.
+If you would like to learn more about the full Puʻu Manamana-Kahekili Ridge Loop, I encourage you to read about the full trail in my separate article linked below.

 Read My Separate Post: Puʻu Manamana-Kahekili Ridge Loop Trail